StrangeGirlMurph/The-Humane-Software-License/README.md

 The Humane Software Licenses are free to be used or modified by everyone without any kind of copyright notice! :)

 © 2023 Murphy.
-This work is licensed under a [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+This work is licensed under a [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/) ([legal code](https://creativecommons.org/publicdomain/zero/1.0/legalcode)).

 [<img src="https://user-images.githubusercontent.com/62220780/224391747-137cafba-a44f-4a42-90ff-8cfa292657fe.png" width="120" />](https://creativecommons.org/publicdomain/zero/1.0/)